walletma/NELA2017-Dataset-v1/README.md

 Horne, Benjamin D., et al. "Sampling the News Producers: A Large News and Feature Data Set for the Study of the Complex Media Landscape."
 ICWSM 2018

 --------------------------------------------------------------------------------
+Due to the size of the data, the folders are compressed and split.
+These can be zipped back together using WINRAR, and then extracted.

 This data set contains news articles from 92 news sources between April 2017 and October 2017.